vendasta/marketplace-documentation/docs/Guides/activity_stream_overview.md

 ## Overview
 The Activity Stream is a notification distribution system.
 A simple API call creates an `Activity` notification Event, and users can individually control their subscription to these Events for all their products from within a single place in their Business Operating System - the Vendasta Business App.

 A) Notifications of _Events_ that occur in any Product a Business has purchased are streamed to their Business App UI 'Activity Stream'.
-Users can then click through to see further details or take prompted action.
+Users can then click through to see further details or take a prompted action.
 ![highlights](../../assets/images/guides/activitystream/activitystream_activity.png)

 B) Anything that appears in the Stream can be pushed out through instant, or digest based emails which are **automatically branded for the Channel Partner**.
 By default it will be pushed to all users on the Account; Notification Recipients can then set their preferences individually.